How To Increase Testosterone Naturally 2023: 9 Proven Ways

 Testosterone production takes place at the Leydig cells of the testicles, hence its name ‘testosterone’.
 To clear any confusion, it is also produced in the ovaries of the female as they obviously do not have testicles.

-Testosterone binds to the androgen receptors of the body, which plays a vital role in overall health and wellbeing, as I stressed below.
+Testosterone binds to the androgen receptors of the body, which plays a vital role in overall health and well-being, as I stressed below.

 Normal Testosterone Levels